utdata/icj-class/static-apps/static-02.md

 <title>Pirate Cove | {% block page_title %}Default title{% endblock %}</title>
 ```

-Do that save and then look at your index in your browser, and it will start with "Pirate Cove | " now.
+Save and then look at your index in your browser, and it will start with "Pirate Cove | " now.

 The next block in the `base.njk` file is the `{% block description %}` tag, which is fine.
 We'll leave that as-is.

 ## Update _partial/nav.njk

 We finally get to our body tag and find our first _include_ file.
 These are bits of code that we write separately in different files just to keep our code organized.
-In this case is is our navigation code.
+In this case it is our navigation code.

 Let's update the Brand and the links to point to three Ship's Log entries we will add later.